top of page

 Risk Factors

 People of all ages, races, and backgrounds can be diagnosed with pulmonary hypertension (PH).
-However, certain associated conditions and risk factors can make some people more likely to get PH than others.
+However, certain associated conditions and risk factors can make some people more likely to get pulmonary hypertension than others.

 Are you wondering what puts someone at risk of getting pulmonary hypertension?
-Watch and share our video explaining PH risk factors and spread PH awareness of your life in purple.
+Watch and share our video explaining pulmonary hypertension risk factors and spread awareness of your life in purple.
 Watch all videos here >

-In most cases, PH is associated with another medical condition that may trigger the development of PH in the lungs.
-If you are currently living with one of the conditions listed below, be sure to ask your doctor about your risks of developing PH.
+In most cases, pulmonary hypertension is associated with another medical condition that may trigger the development of PH in the lungs.
+If you are currently living with one of the conditions listed below, be sure to ask your doctor about your risks of developing pulmonary hypertension.

 Associated Conditions